camcl/pythonWeatherStation/README.md

 ### Second file

-The second file has to be called .env and contains only the following
+The second file contains only the following

 ```
 API_KEY=<your very secret API key>